Presidency of Ulysses S. Grant: Midterm election 1874

 As the 1874 midterm elections approached, three scandals, the Crédit Mobilier, the Salary Grab, and the Sanborn incident caused the public to view the Republican Party as mired in corruption.
 The Democratic Party held the Republican Party responsible for the Long Depression.
 The Republicans were divided on the currency issue.
-Grant, who with hard money North Eastern Republicans, vetoed an inflation bill.
+Grant, who with hard money Northeastern Republicans, vetoed an inflation bill.
 Grant was blamed for the nation's problems, while he was accused of wanting a third term.
 Grant never officially campaigned, but traveled West, to emphasize his relatively popular Indian policy.

-The October elections swept the Republicans from office, and was a repudation of Grant's veto.
+The October elections swept the Republicans from office and was a reputation of Grant's veto.
 In Indiana and Ohio, the Republicans suffered losses, caused by the money issue and the temperance movement.
 The Democratic Party won the New York governorship for Samuel Tilden.
 The Democrats won the U.S. House, gaining 182 seats, while the Republicans retained 103 seats.
 The Republicans retained control of the Senate, but the new class included 14 Democrats and 11 Republicans.
 The Democratic Party also had strong victories in New Jersey, Massachusetts, Pennsylvania, Missouri, and Illinois.

 In the South, the 1874 election campaign was violent.
 Six Republican office holders were murdered in Coushatta, Louisiana.
 On September 14, General Longstreet, police, and black militia fought 3,500 White Leaguers who attempted to capture the statehouse in New Orleans, that ended with 32 people killed.
 Grant issued a dispersal proclamation, the next day, and sent 5,000 troops and 5 gunboats to New Orleans.
 The White League resistance collapsed.
 The North disapproved of Grant's federal intervention into the election.
 Republican representation dropped by 60 percent.
 Racism in both the North and South caused the rejection of Reconstruction.
 In his December 1874 annual message to Congress, Grant condemned violence against blacks in the South.